 When I started rereading this book, I went through the pages of characters and translated the year in school everyone who was in school was to how old they were and my jaw just kept hitting the floor.
 The idea that they are at the ages they are making the decisions they are in life to say nothing of our oft times impulsive main character barreling head first into things she does not understand and making decisions that change the lives of those around her at very young ages is very different from what I saw in people of that age when I was that age and what I see in people of that age now, though I think perhaps my assessment in third or fourth grade that sixth graders got older every year is still holding true and kids these days are considerably less carefree than kids of the same age where when I was a child and young adult.

-Obviously while I used this post to go on an on about my inspiration and I do love this series quite a bit, the idea is not to go in and take the actual situation, but to use this dialogue as an inspiration.
+Obviously while I used this post to go on and on about my inspiration and I do love this series quite a bit, the idea is not to go in and take the actual situation, but to use this dialogue as an inspiration.
 Who in your story got a very well deserved comeuppance at a young age?
 Who gave it to them and years later, who is glad that it happened because it made things better than they might have been had it not happened?